andreluza/paleo_macroecology/README.md

 <img src="output/prop_change.png" width="100%" height="80%" style="display: block; margin: auto;" />
 *Fig. 7.
-The proportional change in the expected number of genera between the start and the end of each time interval.
+The proportional change in the expected number of genera (black) and families (green) between the start and the end of each time interval.
 The vertical red-dashed line depict the Triassic-Jurassic extinction event.
 The error bars around the plotted values are 95% Credible Interval across the 3.000 posterior distribution samples of this derived parameter.*

 Finally, the Equilibrium occupancy, showing the trend of the genera to either decline or increase in occupancy over time over time (if *psi.eq*